 This exercise trains the tongue and throat and tones the structures in the neck, which can lead to breathing problems.
-It will also work separately on the mouth and neck regions: soft palate, tongue and the lower part of the throat.
+You will also work separately on the mouth and neck regions: soft palate, tongue and the lower part of the throat.

 You only need 5 minutes!

-- Keeping this position, move the tongue up, down and sideways
+- Keeping this position, move the tongue up, down and sideways.

 - Repeat these movements several times

 - Sing a song — it could even be the national anthem — in the lowest pitch you can

 - You must do this for 2 minutes.

 Place your tongue against the roof of your mouth and press it against it and repeat 20 times.

 Press the back of your tongue against the bottom of your mouth, while touching the tip of your tongue to your lower teeth.
 Repeat 20 times.

 Elevates the back of the roof of the mouth (soft palate) and the uvula at the same time, saying “a”.
 Repeat 20 times.